lucasjdepaola/findall/README.md

 ## Benchmarks

 When executing short searches, an fd (recursive parallel file finder) wrapper that I created can win by a few seconds.
 When searching more common files, which are larger in size, findall will win by a significant amount.
 This is because findall closes a the file once a match has been made.
+The "fall" command is the fd wrapper using grep, the findall is my tool.

 ![Benchmark](./metrics/benchmark1.png)

+As you can see, findall beats fall by 2x.